Managing Your Bass Pond in Winter

 One of the most important winter pond management tips is to keep an eye on basic water conditions.
 You don’t need a full lab test every month, but you should monitor:

-Key pond water quality metrics:
+What Is Key pond water quality metrics:?

 • Water clarity (Secchi disk is ideal)